How Saving Too Much Can Backfire

-With too much in savings, you cannot significantly grow your money.
+1. Saving too much does not mean you can significantly grow your money.

 Today, most savings accounts pay 1% interest or less.
 This means the money stashed away in your savings account cannot grow in any substantial way.
 Granted, the purpose of an emergency fund is to have a safety net on hand, but the truth is that some of those funds would be better off invested.
 You wouldn’t want to fall short when you truly need the money in retirement.